get ordained to officiate a wedding in ohio get ordained to officiate a wedding in ohio

 Completing the Application Form

-Applicants fill out the Florida Notary Public Application, available through approved notary bonding agencies.
-The form collects personal information, acknowledgments of legal obligations, and confirms completion of a state-approved course.
+Applicants fill out the Florida Notary Public Application, which is available through approved notary bonding agencies.
+The form collects personal information and acknowledgments of legal obligations and confirms completion of a state-approved course.
 Accurate and complete information is crucial to avoid delays.

 Application Fees